COVIDSafe: Issues on iOS

 Versions 1.0 and 1.1 of COVIDSafe for iOS did not scan for other devices when the application was placed in the background, resulting in far fewer recorded contacts than was possible.
 This was later corrected in version 1.2.
 Additionally, until the 18 June 2020 update, a bug existed where locked iOS devices were unable to fetch new temporary IDs.
-Devices collected 24–48 hour pools of temporary IDs in advance, meaning a device could easily exhaust it's pool unless the phone was unlocked specifically when the app was scheduled to replenish the pool.
+Devices collected 24–48 hour pools of temporary IDs in advance, meaning a device could easily exhaust its pool unless the phone was unlocked specifically when the app was scheduled to replenish the pool.

 Additionally, all third-party digital contact tracing protocols experience degraded performance on iOS devices, particularly when the device is locked or the app is not in the foreground.
 This is a characteristic of the operating system, stemming from how iOS manages its battery life and resource priority.
 The Android app does not experience these issues because Android is more permissive with background services and the app can request the operating system to disable battery optimisation.